 Night classes are held on Monday and Wednesdays at Hermitage High School in the County of Henrico School System.
 Classes begin in the middle of August with completion in the first week of April, weather incidents permitting.
 The apprentices are required to have 168 hours of classroom time, not allowing to miss more than 9 of these hours over the course of the year.
 If more are missed, the apprentice is removed from the program.

-The 1st year curriculum covers Articles 90 to 250 of the National Electrical Code, ranges thru all aspects of residential wiring, calculations and formulas, electrical theory is covered extensively and each night time is devoted to a series of math problems related to what is being taught.
+The 1st year curriculum covers Articles 90 to 250 of the National Electrical Code, ranges thru all aspects of residential wiring, calculations and formulas, electrical theory is covered extensively.
+Each night time is devoted to a series of math problems related to what is being taught.

-The 2nd year curriculum revisits Articles 90 thru 250 and covers the remaining Articles of the National Electrical Code, calculations, formulas and each night time is devoted to a series of math problems related to what is being taught.
+The 2nd year curriculum revisits Articles 90 thru 250 and covers the remaining Articles of the National Electrical Code, calculations, formulas.
+Each night time is devoted to a series of math problems related to what is being taught.

-The 3rd year curriculum provides an introduction to motor controls, along with solar photovoltaic, calculations and formulas, study of the National Electrical Code which applies to motor controls, solar photovoltaic and each night time is devoted to a series of math problems related to what is being taught.
+The 3rd year curriculum provides an introduction to motor controls, along with solar photovoltaic, calculations and formulas, study of the National Electrical Code which applies to motor controls and solar photovoltaic.
+Each night time is devoted to a series of math problems related to what is being taught.

 The 4th year is devoted completely to review of the Program’s entire 1st, 2nd and 3rd year curriculum of the National Electrical Code; allowing the apprentice to be more than ready to pass the Virginia State Journeyman’s test.
-Any math that the student needs to be refreshed on makes up the remaining of the course.
+Math formulas that the apprentice would need in all of these areas is refreshed.
+The curriculum also includes providing the apprentice with NFPA 70 electrical and safety in the workplace certification, making up the remaining of the course.

 At the end of each year, the 4th year graduating class is treated to a dinner; in which family members and guests are welcomed to attend; along with the Training Director, instructors, membership and other guests of the Association.
 Certificates are handed out to each recognized graduating apprentice along with gifts and awards for the apprentice with the highest grade average, best attendance over the entire four year program and most improved student.